 Bring: A Pen, Paper and your Lunch.
 Tea and Coffee will be available.

-We have 15 spaces available and we have interest from 55 people – places will be offered on a first come first served basis.
+We have 15 spaces available – places will be offered on a first come first served basis.

 This course helps people involved in the preparation and maintenance of records understand VAT and the importance of completing VAT returns correctly.
 It will clearly demonstrate when you charge output VAT and clarify the input VAT you are entitled to reclaim.